 These come in all sizes so please check that one you need.
 You need one that covers the entire bottom of your aquarium.

 - Reliable and if the pump fails it’s easy to change

 - Natural way to filter an aquarium

 - Takes up no space in the aquarium

 - Out of sight

-- Cannot be added to an established aquarium without lost of mess and stress to the fish
+- Cannot be added to an established aquarium without lots of mess and stress to the fish

 - Hard to clean